rsdoiel/antenna/planet.md

 date: 2025-08-12, from: RTÉ News

-It costs a lot of money to run for president of Ireland.
+What are the costs associated with a presidential run?

 <br>